Jump to the Recipe

 These mallows are tasty on their own, and they’re one of my favorite kinds of homemade candies.
 But they can also be used to replace the store-bought version in any other marshmallow application.

-Stir in melted butter and your favorite cereal for a Rice Krispie-style cereal bar, use them as decoration on cakes and cupcakes, or float in a steaming mug of hot cocoa.
+Stir in melted butter and your favorite cereal for a Rice Krispie-style cereal bar, use them as decoration on cakes and cupcakes, use them in baked banana boats, or float in a steaming mug of hot cocoa.

 To store, let them sit at room temperature for another 2 hours before placing in an airtight container.
 They will keep at room temperature for 2 weeks.